ausdebating/constitution/constitution.rst

    #. must be in writing, and
    #. must state the purpose or purposes of the meeting, and
    #. must be signed by the representative members making the requisition, and
-   #. must be lodged with the secretary, and
+   #. must be lodged with the Secretary, and
    #. may consist of several documents in a similar form, each signed by one or more of the members making the requisition.

 #.
-If the Committee fails to convene an extraordinary general meeting to be held within 1 month after the date on which a requisition of members for the meeting is lodged with the secretary, any one or more of the members who made the requisition may convene a extraordinary general meeting to be held not later than 3 months after that date.
+If the Committee fails to convene an extraordinary general meeting to be held within 1 month after the date on which a requisition of members for the meeting is lodged with the Secretary, any one or more of the members who made the requisition may convene a extraordinary general meeting to be held not later than 3 months after that date.

 #.
 An extraordinary general meeting convened by a member or members in the manner this clause must be convened as nearly as is practicable in the same manner as general meetings are convened by the Committee.
 #.
 For the purposes of this clause: